Mambouna/pgturbo/doc/builtins.rst

         applies also if it was scheduled multiple times: after calling ``schedule_unique``, it will be scheduled exactly once.

+        Calling with ``absolute=True`` will schedule the callback such that it will not be affected by timescale.

         :param callback: A callable (usually a function you wrote).
         :param delay: The delay, in seconds, before the function should be called.